Brody-L/Threat-Hunting/README.md

 - Identifies systemd services with ESTABLISHED or LISTEN connection states
 - Gathers details about the service and the script or binary in ExecStart=
 - Stops and Disables the service
+- Kills processes associated with the service
-- Moves the service to /quarantine/Systemd-Persistence
+- Moves the service and associated script/binary to /quarantine/Systemd-Persistence
-- Includes extensive details about the service
+- Includes details about the service